RotherOSS/doc-otobo-user/content/avatar/personal-preferences.rst

 Use this screen to set personal preferences in OTOBO.
 The personal preferences screen is available in the *Personal Preferences* menu item of the *Avatar* menu.

-This overview screen consists of four modules.
+This overview screen consists of three modules.

 - User Profile
 - Notification Settings
 - Miscellaneous
-- Advanced

 .. figure:: images/preferences-overview.png
    :alt: Preferences Modules